 Given the results of this study, there’s no doubt that in an age of skyrocketing unemployment numbers, it’s not so much on what you know that matters – rather, it’s a question of who you know that may propel you towards landing your next gig.
 Fortunately, while the hunt for that dream job may be laden with challenges, there are many social networking sites where you can establish your presence and connect with potential employers.
+Having a great resume can really help you get to where you want to be, but writing one isn’t going to be something that everyone excels at.
+If you know this is something you struggle with, you could work with a company like ARC Resumes NC to help you write the perfect resume that will hopefully get you back into employment.
 When it comes to job hunting, it is important to remember that giving up is never the answer.
 Whether you’ve gone through completing phone interviews multiple times or even face to face interviews, you shouldn’t stop doing your research into topics such as The berke assessment or how to be confident in an interview, as you never know when it will be your lucky day.
 Nothing ever comes from giving up.
 Just keep going and you’ll find your dream job soon enough.

 In this day and age, if you don’t have a LinkedIn profile, your job hunting efforts are seriously lacking.
 Using LinkedIn to supercharge your job hunting efforts entails building a large network of professional contacts.
 Preferably, your contacts should include those people who are in the same field as you are, and it helps if they are in a recruitment position or executives that your role would most likely report to.
 Ideally, to actively search for your next job, you can give your contacts a personalized message stating that you are in the process of looking for a good job opportunity.
 This increases your likelihood of being contacted for a job interview should your contacts or someone they know have a relevant job opening.